 In very exceptional circumstances, physical intervention might be necessary to avert immediate danger of personal injury.
-On such an occasion, this is to be reported immediately to the Head of the Junior School who will make a written record.
+On such an occasion, this is to be reported immediately to the Head who will make a written record.
 The parents will be informed of the incident the same day or as soon as reasonably practical.